chuckstack/chuck-stack-nushell-psql-migration/README.md

 A lightweight database migration utility built with Nushell that executes PostgreSQL migrations using `psql`.
 Supports multi-track migrations for ERP environments with core and implementation-specific tracks.

+The reason this repository exists:

+- Needed a CLI-centric solution
+- Evaluated sqlx-cli; however, the project determined they would rigidly limit migrations to a single track
+- Evaluated flyway; however, they do not natively support unix sockets

+## Why Multiple Tracks?

+In an enterprise setting like ERP where multiple actors contribute to a resulting installation (core + integrators + customers), maintaining a single migration repository/table is not acceptable.
+Core improvements go into the 'core' track maintained by the core team.
+Implementation firms place improvements in the 'impl' track.
+Etc...

+You may name any track as you deem appropriate. 'core' and 'impl' are simply offered for reference.
+You may have as many tracks as you wish.

+Generally, 'core' team track migrations are executed first as part of any release..
+Then following tracks are executed as deemed appropriate.

 ## Quick Start

 1. **Install dependencies:**